The most common type of abnormal bleeding results from problems that interfere with the release of the egg (ovulation).

 A progestin or progesterone (which is similar to the hormone the body makes) may be used alone when

-Women should not take estrogen Hormone Therapy for Menopause Menopause is the permanent end of menstrual periods and thus of fertility.
+Women should not take estrogen Hormone Therapy for Menopause Menopause is the permanent end of menstrual periods, ovulation, and fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more (that is, when estrogen is contraindicated).

 Treatment with estrogen is ineffective or not tolerated.